juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [TOTAL SUM OF PRODUCTS IN THE CART]()

-In every checkout there is the total sum of the selected products, in order to do that we use another function called `totalPrice()` built in a .js file.
+In every checkout, there is a total sum of the selected products.
+To achieve this, we use another function called `totalPrice()`, which is built in a .js file.

 Utils: